Potential changes to blood test services in Havering

 In recent weeks, there has been speculation that Cranham Health Centre could lose its current blood test provision under a new scheme piloted by the NHS.

-Councillors acting on behalf of the Upminster and Cranham Residents' Association sought clarity from Havering Clinical Commissioning Group (CCG).
+Councillors acting on behalf of the Upminster and Cranham Residents' Association sought clarity from the North East London (NEL) CCG (which covers seven clinical commissioning groups in north east London, including Havering).

 They found out that it is unclear if Cranham Health Centre will specifically be affected by the scheme, and the final decision on which locations would be impacted will be based on geographical coverage, capacity and distribution of chairs.